nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 .. note::
    If the device supports multiple USB or Bluetooth® LE HID instances, only one USB HID instance and only one Bluetooth® LE HID instance can be used to configure the device.
-   Other HID instances ignore the HID report set method and respond with the disconnected status on the HID report get method to indicate that the HID instance is not used for configuration channel.
+   Other HID instances ignore the HID report set method and respond with the disconnected status on the HID report get method to indicate that the HID instance is not used for the configuration channel.

 Transaction request and response
 ********************************

-To maintain the communication pace between the host and the device, configuration channel uses transactions.
+To maintain the communication pace between the host and the device, the configuration channel uses transactions.
 Each transaction consists of a single request send from the host to the device, followed by a single response that provides the completion status of the requested activity.

 * A request from the host to the device is a single HID feature report set operation.